badging/badging/.github/ISSUE_TEMPLATE/doc-feedback.md

 ---
 name: Doc feedback
 about: Help us improve the docs
+title:
-title: 'Briefly describe the improvement you are requesting e.g. [DOC]: Improve clarity of X'
+  "Briefly describe the improvement you are requesting e.g. [DOC]: Improve clarity of X"
-labels: ''
+labels: ""
-assignees: ''
+assignees: ""
 ---

 **Description**